awsdocs/amazon-connect-admin-guide/doc_source/update-security-profiles.md

 ## How to update security profiles<a name="how-to-update-security-profiles"></a>

-1. Log in to your contact center using your access URL \(https://*instance name*\.awsapps\.com/connect/login\)\.
+1. Log in to your contact center at https://*instance name*\.my\.connect\.aws/\.
 You must be logged in with an Amazon Connect account that has permissions to update security profiles\.

 1. Choose **Users**, **Security profiles**\.